alpYener123/Control_Dataset/README.md

 ## Files

-- `experiments.ipynb`: generates the dataset and runs the lasso/ridge comparison.
+- `experiment.ipynb`: generates the dataset and runs the lasso/ridge comparison.

 ## Dataset